FlyersWeb/dhtbay/README.md

 IMPROVEMENTS
 ------------

 + Improve categorization to support more extensions.
-Use an API extension/categorization.
+Use a [categorized API](https://github.com/FlyersWeb/file-extension-api).

 Have fun.